benhurjoy/NotesManager/README.md

 ☁ Deployment

-I made the app deploy-ready on Render.com, using environment variables for secure credentials and connecting to cloud MySQL databases like PlanetScale.
+I made the app deploy-ready on pythonanywhere.com, using environment variables for secure credentials and connecting MySQL databases.

 🗂 Project Structure
 .